 A continuation of accounting procedures and financial accounting theory.
-Areas include: Accounting for long-term assets, long-term liabilities, corporations, investments, statement of cash flows and financial statements analysis.
-Special emphasis will be placed upon the practical application of accounting principles.
-(45 lecture hours) Prerequisite: ACC 124 or ACC 201 with a grade of C or better or equivalent or instructor approval.
+Areas include: Accounting for long-term assets, long-term liabilities, stockholders' equity, statement of cash flows and financial statements analysis.
+Special emphasis will be placed upon the practical application of accounting principles.(45 lecture hours) Prerequisite: ACC 124 with a grade of C or better or equivalent or instructor approval.